In the context of organic chemistry reactions, where does the lig... | Channels for Pearson+

 1

-Understand the context: The Calvin cycle is part of the photosynthesis process, specifically the light-independent reactions.
+Understand that the question is about the location of light-dependent reactions, which are part of photosynthesis.

+Recall that photosynthesis is a process used by plants, algae, and some bacteria to convert light energy into chemical energy.

-Identify the location: Photosynthesis occurs in chloroplasts, which are organelles found in plant cells.
+Identify that the light-dependent reactions specifically occur in the thylakoid membranes of chloroplasts in plant cells.

-Differentiate between parts of the chloroplast: Chloroplasts have several components, including the thylakoid membrane, stroma, and grana.

-Recognize the function of the stroma: The stroma is the fluid-filled space surrounding the thylakoids within the chloroplast.
+Recognize that chloroplasts are organelles found in plant cells and some algae, and they are the sites of photosynthesis.

+Conclude that the light-dependent reactions do not occur in the cytoplasm, nucleus, or mitochondria, but in the chloroplasts of plant cells.

 Watch next